-Smile and accompany the handshake with a conversation that goes with the situation.
-Use this approach and you will surely make a positive impression before and after the interview.
+Smile and accompany the handshake with a casual conversation.
+This approach will make a positive impression before and after the interview.

 Handshakes are the most common method of greeting one another.
 The way you shake hands speaks a lot about your personality and character.
 So, you should be more careful that yours sends the right message.
 Handshakes are not as straightforward as they seem and you would do well to avoid the following five types:

-- The unwilling release.
+The unwilling release.
 A good handshake is not only about the pressure you place on it.
-The time is also critical.
+Time is also critical.
 When you shake someone’s hand for too long, the other person could start to feel uncomfortable and the situation can quickly become awkward.
-Either way it does not send a positive business message.
+Either way, it does not send a positive business message.

 So what is the best way to give a handshake?
 A perfect one is done with soft, dry palms, a firm grip and the hand coming in from the side.
 Do three handshakes and keep eye contact.
 Also smile and accompany the handshake with a conversation that goes with the situation.
 Use this approach and you will surely make a positive impression before and after the interview.